levkk/rwf/README.md

 This will issue up to two queries:

 1. `SELECT` to find the record, and if it doesn't exist
 2. `INSERT ...
-ON CONFLICT DO UPDATE` to insert a new record, and if a conflict is found, it will be resolved without returning errors
+ON CONFLICT DO UPDATE` to insert a new record, updating it in-place if it exists

+If the table doesn't have unique constraints, you can still use `find_or_create_by`, except duplicate records can occur if the same query is executed concurrently from multiple places in the code.

 #### Finding records